muZk/codewithnico.com/_posts/2020-04-29-react-wait-axios-to-render.md

 excerpt: You may know how to fetch data with Axios, but how do you render it to React?
 ---

-> Getting data with Axios is easy, but rendering it ~OMFG~
+> Getting data with Axios is easy, but rendering it ~OUCH~

 You may know how to fetch data with Axios, but how do you render it in React?